IcelandicEsportsCircuit/IEC_Challengers_Series_1/Rulebook.md

 ## 3.1 Tournament Information

-The format of IEC Challengers Series 1 is as follows:
+The format of LD Challengers Series 1 is as follows:

 | Event Stage | Teams | Format | Winners |
 |---|---|---|---|